Letter-Join Handwriting: A Complete School Review

 3. Beyond Basic Letter Formation: Explore how automated writing frees cognitive load, allowing pupils to focus on content rather than mechanics

-4. Create Your Own Resources: Unlock the worksheet generator and word animator tools to produce customised materials matching your pupils' exact needs
+4. Create Your Own Resources: Enable the worksheet generator and word animator tools to produce customised materials matching your pupils' exact needs

 It uses a unique combination of print and cursive fonts, allowing children to practice both styles of handwriting.
 The letters are designed so that children can see the difference between print and cursive writing.
 They can then practise writing the letters correctly in both styles.